devco/Trek/readme.md

     $migrator->to('1.0.0');

-If you want to be able to rollback if an error occurs:
+If you want to rollback because of an error:

     try {
         $migrator->up();